 - Turn on the strictest privacy settings available.

 - Do not post information that could be problematic.
 Avoid posting any photos.

 - Make sure that family and friends avoid, including any information about you on their profiles.

 If you were injured in a car accident, do not let a social media post derail your settlement.
-Our Savannah car accident attorneys at Kicklighter Law will determine who is responsible for the accident and assist you with the claims process.
+Our car accident lawyers at Kicklighter Law will determine who is responsible for the accident and assist you with the claims process.
 In order to reach a successful settlement, it is highly recommended that you avoid making any social media posts.
 To schedule a free consultation, call us today at 912-754-6003 or contact us online.
 Located in Springfield, Georgia, we serve clients throughout Effingham County, Savannah, and the surrounding areas.